Traditional Welsh costume: The gown or bedgown

-These were common in Cardiganshire (Ceredigion) and Carmarthenshire and possibly in parts of mid-Wales and were often made of red and very dark blue or black striped flannel which was sourced locally.
+These were common in Ceredigion and Carmarthenshire and possibly in parts of mid-Wales and were often made of red and very dark blue or black striped flannel which was sourced locally.
 See example on the left in the illustration above 'Welsh Fashions Taken on a Market Day in Wales'.

-(2) a loose T shaped bedgown.
+(2) a loose T-shaped bedgown.

-The T shaped form was found in north-west and south-east Wales; these were often of printed cotton.
+The T-shaped form was found in north-west and south-east Wales; these were often of printed cotton.

 (3) a shorter tailed, jacket, in plain fabric, worn in Pembrokeshire.

 The skirt and underskirt (pais)

 These were normally of heavy flannel with vertical or occasionally horizontal stripes in bold colours, often reds and dark blue or black and white.

 The cape or mantle

 They were long and often had large hoods (to cover the Welsh hat).
 Blue woollen cloaks were far more common than red ones in much of Wales until the 1860s.